 This course is a continuation of SPAN 2113.
-Through more advanced readings, conversations, and compositions, students will successfully achieve an intermediate mid- to high-level of ability to use the language in speaking, writing, reading, and understanding of the language.
+Through more advanced readings, conversations, and compositions, students will successfully achieve an intermediate level of ability to use the language in speaking, writing, reading, and understanding of the language.
 Prerequisite: SPAN 2113.